In 1993, whilst working for World Vision UK, a Christian charity, the position I occupied was made redundant.

 As the reader will imagine, my redundancy was received with significant surprise and substantial sorrow, especially as I considered that, at that time, I was at my personal and professional pinnacle for this type of work.
 I remained out of work, or in part-time employment of various descriptions for three years, before becoming a secondary school teacher of Humanities.
 But that is another story (see my earlier blog, “A farewell to Campion speech – July 20, 2012”).

 At the time of my WVUK redundancy I was an ordained Minister of Religion with the Baptist Church – a Christian denomination.
 Therefore, I deeply regarded my work with WVUK as a vocation, not just a job.
-Indeed, I viewed the WVUK appointment as the culmination of my life’s work as a minister 0f religion and a priest within the wider Christian Church.
+Indeed, I viewed the WVUK appointment as the culmination, to that stage, of my life’s work as a minister 0f religion and a priest within the wider Christian Church.
 So, my redundancy from the position with WVUK seemed inexplicable to me and an affront to my ordination as a Christian minister.
-The situation was eventually to raise a number of questions that challenged my personal philosophy and vocational understanding.
+The situation was eventually to raise certain questions that challenged my personal philosophy and vocational understanding.
 But that, too, is another story for some future occasion.

 The above was brought back to my consciousness with the recent announcement of the resignation of Pope Benedict XVI from the Papacy, the Bishop of Rome.